 How Does MAC Address Randomization Affect the User Experience?

-Behind the formation of these projects is the growing trend to randomize MAC (media access control) addresses to alleviate tracking of users through their devices.
-In networking, a device’s MAC address identifies the device to a network, enabling the network to give it access.
+Behind the formation of these projects is the growing trend to randomize MAC (medium access control) addresses to alleviate tracking of users through their devices.
+In networking, a device’s MAC address identifies the device to a network, and in some cases is used to enable the network to give access to the device.
 Device manufacturers typically assign, or “burn-in,” a globally-unique, hardware-based MAC address during manufacturing.

 For years, these globally-unique and static MAC addresses have worked well.
 But with today’s more sophisticated data-gathering, pattern-matching, and information analysis techniques, a static MAC address may allow an outside entity to more easily identify a particular device and track its location.

-Because alternate MAC addresses can be created in software to mask the original burned-in one, some device manufacturers have begun to use this technique to randomize a device’s MAC address, or regularly change it, to make data-gathering and analysis by outside entities more difficult.
+Because alternate MAC addresses can be created in software to mask the original burned-in one, some device manufacturers have begun to randomize a device’s MAC address, or regularly change it, to make data-gathering and analysis by outside entities more difficult.

 However, while this does increase user privacy, it also leads to potential connectivity issues and possible disruption of the user experience.
-An example is when users wish to make use of a public Wi-Fi network in a coffee shop, doctor’s office, or elsewhere.
+An example is when users wish to make use of a public Wi-Fi network in a coffee shop, hotel, doctor’s office, or elsewhere.
 Because many captive portals use static MAC addresses as identifiers, the user may need to log-in repeatedly and re-submit information as their MAC address changes.
 In other cases, the user may need to authenticate and log-in again when the device idles, disconnects, and reconnects via a different MAC address.

 Another example is when families set parental controls on children’s devices for screen time and content.
-These limits are often enforced by a device’s MAC address, and if the address changes, the controls may no longer apply.
+These limits are often enforced by a device’s MAC address, and if the address changes, the controls may prevent access to allowed content, or no longer apply.

 Network operators, too, may experience challenges, because continually changing device identifiers makes it difficult for operators to understand such things as whether a user is legitimate or how many devices are actually connected to a network at a given time, to apply advanced network analytics and troubleshooting, or to maintain control of their networks and users for business purposes.